-Column names may be changed as long as the new name conforms to DBMaker's naming conventions.
+New or changed column names must conform to DBMaker's naming conventions.
 Database configuration determines whether column names are case-sensitive.

-Changing a column name:

-- 1. Select the column you want to rename.
+- Changing a column name: - 1.
+Select a column to rename.

-- 2. Select the field under the Name heading.
+- 2. Select a field under the Name heading.

 - 3. Enter a new name into the field.

 - 4. Click the Confirm button.